Contact

 Campus Future - that was the theme of this year's short film competition "Spontaneously Done".
 Eleven diverse, creative entries gave an insight into the ideas and visions of the students at their premiere in Casablanca.

-Shoot, edit, submit in less than 57 hours - that's the idea behind the "Spontan getan!" short film competition.
-Since 2021, it has been organised by the Studierendenwerk Oldenburg, the AStA and the university cinema Gegenlicht together with changing project partners - based on a concept from the Oldenburg short film festival Zwergwerk.
-The university was a co-organiser for the first time in its anniversary year.
+Shoot, edit and submit in less than 57 hours – that is the concept behind the “Spontan getan!” short film competition.
+Since 2021, it has been organised by the Studierendenwerk Oldenburg, the AStA and the Gegenlicht University Cinema, in collaboration with various project partners – based on a concept from the Oldenburg short film festival Zwergwerk.
+In its anniversary year, the university was a co-organiser for the first time.

-It was only on the Friday afternoon of the competition weekend at the end of April that the registered teams were informed of this year's theme by email: Campus Future.
-Another challenge was to incorporate three elements - a rucksack, the number 50 and new paths - into the film, which had to be no longer than five minutes.
+It was not until Friday afternoon of the competition weekend at the end of April that the registered teams were informed of this year’s theme by email: Campus Future.
+An additional challenge was to incorporate three elements – a rucksack, the number 50 and new paths – into the film, which was not allowed to be longer than five minutes.

-What all participants could look forward to: A premiere evening in the Casablanca cinema, hosted by Jürgen Boese, Head of the Cultural Office of the Studierendenwerk, and Arne Goerlitz, Cultural Officer of the AStA.
-This showed how creative, diverse and sometimes extremely technically adept the students were at realising the requirements of the competition.
-The tone of the films fluctuated between entertaining and cynical, optimistic and dystopian.
-What became clear in the overall view: A positive view of the future can be difficult given the challenges of the present.
+Something all participants could look forward to: a premiere evening at the Casablanca Cinema, hosted by Jürgen Boese, Head of the Student Services’ Cultural Office, and Arne Goerlitz, Cultural Officer of the AStA.
+Here it became clear just how creative, diverse and, at times, technically highly skilled the students were in meeting the competition’s requirements.
+The tone of the films ranged from entertaining to cynical, and from optimistic to dystopian.
+What became clear from the overall programme was that taking a positive view of the future can be difficult given the challenges of the present.

-However, a journey into the past can provide new perspectives: the collective_13AB, consisting of Eliza Heying, Jule Winnes, Sarah Fittje-Deditius and Joshua Stolle, won over the jury with their experimental entry "The Manifesto".
-In it, the students of cultural and social sciences explore the idea and aspirations of university start-ups.
-What particularly impressed the jury - Petra Löffler, Professor of Theory and History of Contemporary Media, Antonia Schepers from the university cinema Gegenlicht and Nele Claus, Social Media Manager at the university - was the aesthetics of the film, which combines various film techniques such as stop-motion or futuristic animations with fragmentary sound snippets and text elements, thus offering scope for a variety of interpretations and a critical examination of the history and future of the university.
+However, a journey into the past can offer new perspectives: the collective 13AB, comprising Eliza Heying, Jule Winnes, Sarah Fittje-Deditius and Joshua Stolle, impressed the jury with their experimental entry “Das Manifest”.
+In it, the students of cultural and social sciences explore the idea and the aspirations behind the establishment of new universities.
+What particularly impressed the jury – Petra Löffler, Professor of Theory and History of Contemporary Media, Antonia Schepers from the university cinema Gegenlicht, and Nele Claus, the university’s social media manager – was: the film’s aesthetic, which combines various film techniques – such as stop-motion and futuristic animations – with fragmentary sound snippets and textual elements, thereby offering scope for diverse interpretations and a critical engagement with the history and future of the university.

 Alwa Erythropel and Simon Windrich won the evening's Audience Award: in their film "Hier muss man schwimmen", the two students from the subjects of art and media, social sciences and biology take a humorous look at the university's building defects in the style of a mockumentary, making the packed Cinema 1 audience laugh - including University President Professor Ralph Bruder.
 He emphasised to the audience how important the students' perspective on the university was to him.
 The competition offered a great opportunity to share visions of the future with others in a special way.